 The Real Time Clock (RTC) battery provides power for the internal real time clock and calendar function and also maintains the system configuration while the computer is turned off.
 If the RTC battery becomes completely discharged, the system will lose this information and the real time clock and calendar will stop working.

 You can change the Real Time Clock settings in the BIOS setup utility.
-Please refer to Troubleshooting for further information.
+Please refer to TOSHIBA Setup Utility section for further information.